-- PowerPlex® ESI 17 Pro Allelic Ladder Mix $4 \times 50 \mu$ l - 2×200 ul WEN Internal Lane Standard 500 ESS
+- 4 x 50μl PowerPlex® ESX 17 Allelic Ladder Mix - 2 × 200μl WEN Internal Lane Standard 500

-The PowerPlex® ESI 17 Pro Allelic Ladder Mix is provided in a separate, sealed bag for shipping.
+The PowerPlex® ESX 17 Allelic Ladder Mix is provided in a separate, sealed bag for shipping.
 This component should be moved to the post-amplification box after opening.
-The Water, Amplification Grade, is provided in a separate, sealed bag for shipping.
-This component should be moved to the pre-amplification box after opening.
+The Water, Amplification Grade, is also provided in a separate, sealed bag for shipping.
+Store this component with the pre-amplification components after opening.

-Storage Conditions:
+Storage Conditions

-Upon receipt, store all components except the 2800M Control DNA at -30°C to -10°C in a nonfrost-free freezer.
-Store the 2800M Control DNA at 2-10°C. Make sure that the 2800M Control DNA is stored at 2-10°C for at least 24 hours before use.
-After the first use, store the WEN Internal Lane Standard (WEN ILS) 500 ESS at 2-10°C, protected from light; do not refreeze.
-The PowerPlex® ESI 17 Pro 10X Primer Pair Mix, PowerPlex® ESI 17 Pro Allelic Ladder Mix and WEN ILS 500 ESS are light-sensitive and must be stored in the dark.
+Upon receipt, store all components at $-30^{\circ}$ C to $-10^{\circ}$ C in a nonfrost-free freezer, except for the 2800M Control DNA, which should be stored at $2-10^{\circ}$ C. Make sure that the 2800M Control DNA is stored at $2-10^{\circ}$ C for at least 24 hours before use.
+After the first use, store the WEN Internal Lane Standard (WEN ILS) 500 at $2-10^{\circ}$ C, protected from light.
+Do not refreeze.
+The PowerPlex® ESX 17 10X Primer Pair Mix, PowerPlex® ESX 17 Allelic Ladder Mix and WEN ILS 500 are light-sensitive and must be stored in the dark.
 We strongly recommend that pre-amplification and post-amplification reagents be stored and used separately with different pipettes, tube racks, etc.

-Optional: The PowerPlex® ESI 17 Pro System components may be stored for up to 1 year at 2-10°C without loss of activity.
+Optional: The PowerPlex® ESX 17 System components may be stored for up to 1 year at 2-10°C without loss of activity.